alexandre2004costa/IAS_Individual_Project/explanations/robustness.md

 * **Interpretation:** A score of $1.0$ means the model is impervious to this level of noise.
 A score of $0.5$ means half the accuracy was lost.

 ### C. Reliability Score (The "Honesty" Test)
+Based on "Understanding Model Calibration - A gentle introduction and visual exploration of calibration and the expected calibration error (ECE)" (https://arxiv.org/html/2501.19047v2#:~:text=This%20definition%20of%20calibration%2C%20ensures,et%20al.%2C%202017).
+Idea taken: This paper popularized the use of ECE to measure the gap between accuracy and confidence.

 *Can we trust the confidence scores?*

 This utilizes **Expected Calibration Error (ECE)**.
 If a weather forecaster predicts rain with 70% confidence 100 times, it should rain exactly 70 of those times.
 If it rains 100 times, they are under-confident; if it rains 0 times, they are over-confident.